Chojins/Train-Countdown/README.md

  - Assemble the Raspberry Pi Zero, case and screen as per the waveshare instructions.
  - Create an SD card image for your Pi and boot it up connected to a mouse, keyboard and screen.

+## Get an API Key
+Send an email to [APIKeyRequest@ptv.vic.gov.au](APIKeyRequest@ptv.vic.gov.au) with the following information in the subject line of the email:
+“PTV Timetable API – request for key”
+This takes some time but they will eventually respond with your dev_id and API key

 ## Installation

 1. **Clone the Repository**: